BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Exploratory Study with End-Users

 Throughout the task, we asked the participants to think aloud to describe their design goals and assess the quality of the generated environments.
 We prompted them to use features that we had not yet explored (e.g., adding or removing content).

 \textbf{Discussion} \textit{(15 min)}.
-We ended the study with a semi-structured interview around the benefits and limitations that blended representations of environments could provide to remote collaboration scenarios.
-We asked participants to comment on specific scenarios where they could or would not envision using a system like \SystemName to create personalized and unified environments.
-Participants also reflected on unexpected or surprising elements of the environments they generated in the previous tasks and how these elements could support or detract from collaborative processes.
+We ended with a semi-structured interview around the potential value that generative AI-enabled custom environments could provide to distributed collaboration scenarios.
+We asked participants to comment on specific scenarios where they could or could not envision using a system like \SystemName to personalize meeting environments.
+Participants also reflected on unexpected or surprising elements of the environments they generated in the previous tasks and how these aspects might support or detract from collaborative processes.